FlourishAnyway believes there is a playlist for just about any situation and is on a mission to unite and entertain the world through song.

 - by 2002 many people were paying 50 cents (or using a calling card).

 Prices typically varied by state.
-When's the last time you used a pay phone?
+When was the last time you used a pay phone or even saw one?

 36. "Just When I Needed You Most" by Randy VanWarmer